benyakirten/a-weeks-worth-backend/README.md

 >> 1. Current step order: 1, 2, 3 - new step inserted at step 4
 >> 2. Current step order: 2, 4, 6 - new step inserted at step 1
 >> 3. Current step order: 1, 2, 5 - new step inserted at step 3
+6. 7/22/2021: I forgot to set CORS headers.
+I used the django-cors-headers package.
+7. 7/25/2021: I added a mutation (with corresponding tests) to allow a user to update their username and email address.
+I also changed it so group members are now identified by their usernames, not their email addresses.
+After this mutation changes the user details, a new token has to be issued.